cbondy100/Fables338/README.txt

 Virtual Environment Directions:
 First make sure you have python3.6 or above installed on your device.
-Then, run python"your-python-version" -m venv "your-venv-name" For example: python3.9 -m venv fablesvenv
+Make sure you have virtualenv installed: pip install virtualenv Then, run python"your-python-version" -m venv "your-venv-name" For example: python3.9 -m venv fablesvenv
 Then, run $source "your-venv-name"/bin/activate